Barty and Jabeur's Wimbledon hopes riding on wave of emotion - RFI

 Barty -- who is wearing a specially-designed dress in tribute to the 'iconic' scallop one Cawley wore for her 1971 title success -- will play compatriot Ajla Tomljanovic in Tuesday's quarter-finals.

+It is the first all-Aussie women's quarter-final at Wimbledon since Cawley beat Wendy Turnbull on the way to her second title in 1980.

+Tuesday will also see maximum crowds at Wimbledon for the first time this tournament after the Covid-19 limit of 50% capacity was lifted.

 "I'm excited.
 It's another stepping-stone for me.
-It's another first, I suppose," said Barty of reaching the Wimbledon quarter-finals for the first time.
+It's another first," said Barty of reaching the Wimbledon quarter-finals for the first time.

 "It's kind of going to be a new situation, a new scenario, one that I'm going to look forward to.